janardhan345/Java_Fundamentals/src/OOP/OOP.md

   - Methods are classified into two types
     1. Void Method - doesn't return any data
     2. Non Void method - returns a data

+# Encapsulation

+### Encapsulation is a process of hiding and revealing part of data based on users need and organization's security , this can be achieved by the access modifiers such as private, public and static.

+- If we don't declare the access modifier the default will be `protected`. which means can be accessible within a package.
+- `public` can be accessed anywhere
+- `private` only accessed within the class
+- Objects marked `static` can be accessed without an Object instance.

+# Inheritance

+- Inheritance solves the problem of duplicate code.
+- All shared code in one place
+- The base class is above the tree and variant child class inherits the base class. ( Ex.
+Car ->Mercedes, Toyota, VolksWagon), the subclass or child class inherits all the public properties & method of the base class
+- The inheritance is achieved using the keyword `extends`
+- the `super()` method calls the constructor of the base class.